MCCTeam/MCCTeam.github.io/source/guide/configuration.md

 By the default all of the configurations are stored in the configuration file named `MinecraftClient.ini` which is created the first time you run the program, but you also can specify your own configuration file by providing a path to it as a first parameter when starting the MCC, check out [Usage](usage.md#quick-usage-of-mcc-with-examples) for examples.

+> **⚠️ IMPORTANT WARNING: Recently we have changed the configuration format from INI to TOML, the documentation had to be updated.
+If you spot a mistake, please report it on our Discord or in the repository as an issue.**

 ## Notes

 -   Some settings will be omitted from the documentation due to them being not used often, we do not want documentation to be cluttered, we advise you to manually read through the configuration file, where every setting has a description next to it.